rescala-lang/REScala/Documentation/DocumentationProject/src/main/tut/manual.md

 concerning the integration of RP with object-oriented programming.

-*Rescala* builds on ideas originally developed in EScala [[3]](#ref) -- which supports event combination and implicit events.
+*REScala* builds on ideas originally developed in EScala [[3]](#ref) -- which supports event combination and implicit events.
 Other reactive languages directly represent time-changing values and remove inversion of